jammycakes/factoryfactory/docs/resolving-services.md

     }
 }
 ```

-This is the approach that you should take most of the time.
-Normally, you would
-only call FactoryFactory directly from the topmost level of your code (in this
-example, in the `Main()` method of a command line application), and allow the
-constructor injection to do the rest.

 What you **shouldn't** do is pepper your codebase with calls to FactoryFactory
 all over the place.
 For example, don't do this: